Human Language Vs. Animal Communication

-The primary difference is known as duality of patterning, or structure.
+The primary difference between human language and animal communication is known as duality of patterning, or structure.
 Each human language has a fixed number of sound units called "phonemes."
 These phonemes are combined to make morphemes, the smallest unit of sound that contains meaning.
 Thus, language has got two levels of patterning that are not present in other animals' communication.

 Another important difference is that human language is culturally transmitted.
 Human beings brought up in different cultures acquire different languages.
-Man can also learn other languages via the influence of other cultures.
-Animals lack this capacity.
-Their communication ability is transmitted biologically, so they are unable to learn other languages.
+Humans can also learn other languages via the influence of other cultures.
+Animals lack this capacity; their communication ability is transmitted biologically, so they are unable to learn other languages.

 Human language is a symbolic system.
-The signs, or words, in language have no inherent connection to what they signify, or mean (that's why one object can have so many names in different languages).
+The signs or words in language have no inherent connection to what they signify (that's why one object can have so many names in different languages).
 These signs can also be written with the symbols, or alphabet, of that language.
 Both verbal and written language can be passed down to future generations.
 Animal communication is not symbolic, which means ideas cannot be preserved for the future.

 Biological differences also play a vital role in communication.
 Human vocal cords can produce a large number of sounds.
 Each human language uses a number of those sounds.
 Animal and birds have entirely different biological structures, which impact the way they can form sounds.